desmos-labs/desmos/docs/developers/msgs/edit-post.md

     "post_id": "<ID of the post to be edited>", "message": "<New post message>",
-    "editor": "<Desmos address of the user editing the message>", "edit_date": "<ISO 8601-formatted date representing the date in which the post has been edited>" }
+    "editor": "<Desmos address of the user editing the message>", "edit_date": "<RFC3339-formatted date representing the date in which the post has been edited>" }
 }
 ```